 Las Vegas thrives on gambling, but Audi introduced a feature in 2016 that took much of the guesswork out of driving down the Strip.
 For the first time, motorists in compatible cars could tell exactly when a traffic light was about to turn green.
 They could bet the house on it.

 Called traffic light information, the feature quickly outgrew the confines of Sin City.
 In early 2018, it was compatible with about 1,000 intersections across the United States.
-That number ballooned to nearly 4,700 during the year, and the company predicts the technology will expand faster in the coming years as its engineers and the growing list of cities it’s working with learn more about it.
+That number ballooned to nearly 4,700 during the year, and the company predicts the technology will expand faster in the coming years as its engineers and the growing list of smart cities it’s working with learn more about it.
 But while it sounds reasonably simple, getting cars to talk to traffic lights requires state-of-the-art hardware, advanced software, and a tremendous amount of data.

 “One of the future enhancements we could think of right now is factoring traffic light information into the navigation.”